Instructions for Presenters and Moderators

 - You should arrive at your assigned room at least 5 – 10 minutes in advance of your session.
 If the room is clear, proceed to the front table and make sure that the a/v equipment is in working order.
 There is a telephone in each room and there should be a phone number of the a/v people on the front table by the computer.
 Individuals with PowerPoint MUST load their presentations at the beginning of the session and you should ensure they do so.
 It will make the transition from one talk to the next run more smoothly if people don’t need to load their presentations between speakers.

 - IMPORTANT: The moderator should either contact speakers prior to the conference or should speak to them before the session starts to ensure they understand how to pronounce the speaker’s name.
 This is an essential part of welcoming a speaker.
 Please feel free to ask for a phonetic pronunciation if that would be helpful.
 Names are important and being respectful of others’ names is something MPA considers core to its mission of belonging.

 - Start the session on time.
 Introduce each speaker and the title of the paper.
 Keep the papers on time.
 You should offer warnings to let people know when they have five minutes and two minutes remaining on their 15-minute time block.
 Do not permit people to go past their time period, and do not permit questions if the time limit has been reached.

-- If there is time at the end of a talk before the next talk begins, please allow the presenter to take questions.
+- If there is time at the end of a talk before the next talk begins, please allow the presenter to take questions immediately after their talk.
 DO NOT wait until all speakers are done to allow for questions for the entire session.
 Each speaker should have their own question time unless they go over their time limit.

 - If the speaker does not show, DO NOT start the next presentation until the time indicated in the program.
 Simply have a break.